 What if I have sole physical custody, and want to move out of state?

 If one parent has sole physical custody and wants to move out of state, a new parenting time order is needed.
 If the parents cannot reach an agreement, they will need to return to court to determine a new parenting time order and what is in the child’s best interests.
 The burden of proof is upon the parent requesting to move.

 This is new law in the case of sole physical custody.
 Until recently, a custodial parent who wished to move out of state with a minor child enjoyed a presumption in favor of the move.
 It was the burden of the noncustodial parent to overcome the presumption by showing that the custodial parent’s intention in moving the child out of state was to interfere with the child’s relationship with the noncustodial parent.

-Who determines visitation if my spouse and I cannot agree?
+Who determines parenting time if my spouse and I cannot agree?

 While the court ultimately has the authority to make that decision, in most cases, the judge presiding over the matter will want input from a neutral professional.
 So the determination is made by the court.
 But the court’s determination is influenced by the observations and recommendations of a guardian ad litem, custody evaluator or other parenting neutral.
 More information on child custody neutrals is available at Gerald’s Minnesota Divorce and Family Law Blog.